PaygolSPA/pg-php-sdk/README.md

-# PHP SDK for Paygol API and Webcheckout implementation
+# PHP SDK for API and Webcheckout implementation

 ## Installation